oaripay/ebsi-core-services/README.md

 Let's take an example and add new issuer.
 We will have to provide an attribute.
 We will store that first attribute hash in the Smart Contract.

-Now we want to update that issuer attribute so we will call the `updateIssuer()` method wich take three parameters the DID, the new version attribute's data, and the last version hash of this attribute known to the smart contract.
+Now we want to update that issuer attribute so we will call the `updateIssuer()` method wich take three parameters the DID, a new version attribute's data, and the last version hash of this attribute known to the smart contract.
 In that case the last version will be the first version hash.

 If we want to add a third version of that attribute, we will provide the second version hash as the last version hash parameter.